 Oftentimes, industry-specific terminology will hinder SDRs from doing their best.
 It is very simple – if they don’t understand your industry’s jargon or certain terms associated with your product or service, they will find themselves overwhelmed and, consequently, they will underperform.

-To tackle this issue at the root, make sure to guide them through all the key terms they need to know so they can shine when talking to prospects.
+To tackle this issue at the root, make sure to guide them through all the key terms they need to know so they can shine when it’s their turn to talk to prospects.

 Creating some kind of SDR glossary may be the best solution in this case.
 It should contain an overview of the most relevant keywords and phrases that they will come across during the training and later on while interacting with prospects.